Design decisions for a growing company

 Bluefin Robotics, a designer and manufacturer of undersea robots, prepared to move its company headquarters from Cambridge, MA to a larger facility in Quincy, MA.
 The new space, a 54,000 square foot former shipyard warehouse, would better support Bluefin’s growth.

 The facility featured exposed ceilings, large windows and antique hardwood floors.
-The space was to undergo a full renovation to suit the many needs of the high-tech engineering and manufacturing company, while ensuring productivity for employees of all departments.
+The space was to undergo a full renovation to suit the many needs of the high-tech engineering and manufacturing company while ensuring productivity for employees of all departments.

 Overcoming acoustical challenges

 While brimming with character, antique hardwood floors, exposed girder ceilings and full walls of windows posed some acoustical problems.
-The surfaces were reflective, meaning that sound travelled easily and the space could become noisy and distracting.
+The surfaces were reflective, meaning that sound traveled easily and the space could become noisy and distracting.

 Bluefin was determined to alleviate any acoustic issues in its modern, aesthetically-pleasing office.
 Various acoustical products were incorporated into the design, including sound-absorbing tiles and electronic sound masking.

-Sound masking is a uniform, airflow-like background sound added to a space via a network of small, ceiling-mounted speakers.
+Sound masking is a uniform, airflow-like background sound added to space via a network of small, ceiling-mounted speakers.
 This creates a more comfortable environment and prevents many typical workplace sounds, including conversations, from being overheard.

-Bluefin maximized installation efficiency and cost effectiveness by installing the sound masking system during the renovation phase when the ceiling was open and easily accessible.
+Bluefin maximized installation efficiency and cost-effectiveness by installing the sound masking system during the renovation phase when the ceiling was open and easily accessible.